• Thai Cooking Classes

 Ingredients

-1 tsp Thai red chili powder, more or less to spice preference
+• 1 tsp Thai red chili powder, more or less to taste

 Instructions

-Preheat oven to 300 degrees and line a large baking sheet with parchment paper.
+Preheat your oven to 300 degrees F and line a large baking sheet with parchment paper.

 Notes